jon-jacky/home/design.md

 19 Jul 2021

-- <https://ozake.com/> - A website entirely from SVG.
+- <https://ozake.com/> - A website made entirely from SVG.

 - <https://alienmelon.itch.io/electric-zine-maker> -
   "... seriousness is not always the best way to fight back against